built1n/csaa/README.md

 ```
 cd results
-../tabulate.sh
+../tabulate.sh 10 25 5
 ```

 Your working directory must be in the `results` directory for this to work.
+The arguments to `tabulate.sh` must be exactly the same as those passed to `testmain_preinit.sh`.

-This will produce many files with the prefix `final_` in the `results` directory.
+This step will produce many files with the prefix `final_` in the `results` directory.

-To use GnuPlot to produce graphs from these, change to the project root directory, and run:
+To use Gnuplot to produce graphs from these, change to the project root directory and run:

 ```
 ./genlabels.sh